-- 1. Shut down your computer and disconnect the AC adapter. - 2.
-Hold key on the keyboard and press the power button for 3 seconds or until the Dell logo appears on the screen. - 3.
-Press any key to continue. - NOTE: If the power adapter has not been disconnected, a message prompting you to remove the AC adapter appears on the screen.
-Remove the AC adapter and then press any key to continue the Service Mode procedure. - NOTE: The Service Mode procedure automatically skips the following step if the Owner Tag of the computer is not set up in advance by the manufacturer. - 4.
+- i NOTE: Ensure that your computer is shut down and the AC adapter is disconnected. - a.
+Hold key on the keyboard and press the power button for 3 seconds or until the Dell logo appears on the screen. - b.
+Press any key to continue. - c.
+If the AC adapter is not disconnected, a message prompting you to remove the AC adapter appears on the screen.
+Remove the AC adapter and then press any key to continue the Service Mode procedure.
+The Service Mode procedure automatically skips the following step if the Owner Tag of the computer is not set up in advance by the user. - d.
 When the ready-to-proceed message appears on the screen, press any key to proceed.
-The computer emits three short beeps and shuts down immediately.
+The computer emits three short beeps and shuts down immediately. - e.
+Once the computer shuts down, it has successfully entered Service Mode. - (i) NOTE: If you are unable to power on your computer or unable to enter service mode skip this process.